 Customizing estimates and story point values

 Need to customize the story point options in the Estimates dropdown?
-To delete an existing story point option from the list from the list of options hover over the story point.
+To delete an existing story point option from the list of options hover over the story point.
 Clicking the trash can that appears on the right of the story point will remove it from the list.

 Deleting the story point will permanently unassign the estimate across all issues where it has been assigned.
 Be sure to talk with your team before permanently deleting a story point option.

 If you need to clear the estimate from the issue, select the Clear estimate option at the top of the Estimate dropdown.

 To add a new story point option simply type the value you would like to add as an estimate.
 This will prompt you to create a new value.